featured-image

 How expensive is a change like this?

-Usually a focused homepage redesign, not a full-site overhaul.
-If events are structured cleanly in a CMS, the first view can be rewired in a week or two.
-If events live as manually-maintained images, the content model comes first.
+Usually a homepage revision, not a redesign.
+If events are structured cleanly in a CMS, the first view can be rewired in a week or 2.
+If events live as manually maintained images, the content model comes first.
 In most cases, the gap between current and ideal is closer to a week of work than a quarter.

 In closing

-Baltimore's arts scene is worth showing up for.
-The organizations in it do real work each week to make programming happen: curating, producing, community-building.
+Baltimore's arts organizations do real work each week to make programming happen — curating, producing, community-building.
 Most of that work sits behind the homepage.

-But the homepage is where that work first meets a stranger.
+The homepage is where it first meets a stranger.

-The strongest homepages show what the organization is doing.
+The strongest ones show what the organization is doing.
 The rest follows from there.

-If you run one of these organizations, or one like it in another city, or you see any of this differently, we'd like to hear from you.
+If you work at one of these organizations, or one like it in another city, or you read the set differently than we did — tell us.